Advocating for Your Child’s Right to a Proper Education

 Unlike individual education programs (IEP) and other special education programs, 504 plans have fewer legal protections for students, and parents may have a difficult time working with a school district to get their child the accommodations he or she requires to thrive.
 However, by working with a dedicated Los Angeles special education attorney, you may be able to ensure that your child’s rights are protected and that they can attend school free of discrimination.
 The team at Woodsmall Law Group is a strong advocate for disabled children and their parents.
 We use our extensive legal experience to hold school districts to their requirements.

-If you need assistance ensuring your child has access to the accommodations outlined in his or her 504 plan, contact our law firm at (626) 440-0028 to discuss your case in a free consultation.
+If you need assistance ensuring your child has access to the accommodations outlined in his or her 504 plan, contact our Los Angeles special education lawyers at (626) 440-0028 to discuss your case in a free consultation.

 How a 504 Plan Can Help Your Child